 In September 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments (ASU 2016-13).
 The new credit losses standard changes the impairment model for most financial assets and certain other instruments.
 For trade and other receivables, contract assets recognized as a result of applying Accounting Standards Codification (ASC) 606, loans and certain other instruments, entities will be required to use a new forward looking "expected loss" model that generally will result in earlier recognition of credit losses than under today's incurred loss model.
 ASU 2016-13 is effective for annual periods beginning after December 15, 2022.
-The Health System has not completed the process of evaluating the impact of ASU 2016-13 on its consolidated financial statements.
+The adoption of ASU 2016-13 did not have a material impact on the consolidated financial statements.